beetbox/beets/docs/plugins/fetchart.rst

 By default, beets stores album art image files alongside the music files for an album in a file called ``cover.jpg``.
 To customize the name of this file, use the :ref:`art-filename` config option.
-To embed the art into the files'tag, use the :doc:`/plugins/embedart`.
+To embed the art into the files' tags, use the :doc:`/plugins/embedart`.
 (You'll want to have both plugins enabled.)

 Configuration